the-development/thedevelopment/_posts/2014-01-27-stefan-ivanov.md

 ## Any upcoming changes we should look out for?

 New projects in my portfolio.
-That’s the ultimate aim, isn’t it?
+That's the ultimate aim, isn't it?